tansawit/tansawit.me/content/posts/simple-rest-api-golang.md

 ## Basics

+This piece assumes that you have go installed and working on your computer.
+If not, please see the Go language's official getting started [guide](https://golang.org/doc/install).

-Before writing the actual functions to execute, we first need to define our program and import the necessary packages
+Before writing the actual functions to execute, we first need to define our program and import the necessary packages.

 ```go
 package main